Fossj117/fossj117.github.io/academic.md

 </style>

 <section class="paper-block preamble">
+<h2>Research</h2>

-<p>My academic research focuses on how we make collective decisions with and about emerging digital technologies.
+<p>My research focuses on how we make collective decisions with and about emerging digital technologies.
 I am especially interested in the role of economic expertise in these decisions.
-Methodologically, I blend perspectives from statistics, economics, and science &amp; technology studies (STS).</p>
+Methodologically, I blend perspectives from statistics, economics, and science &amp; technology studies (STS).
+My PhD thesis is titled <em>Navigating Digital Worlds: Empirical Studies of Choice and Behavior in Sociotechnical Systems</em>.</p>

+<p> My work has been covered in the media, including by the Washington Post, NPR, Wired, and more.
+I have published work with the Berkman Klein Center, Plurality Institute, Harvard Business Review, and NBER.
+I have received grants and fellowships from organizations including Google.org, Plurality Institute, and Cosmos Institute.</p>
 </section>

 <section class="paper-block">